gchandn3413/Sentiment_Analysis_GCP/README.md

 2. This application is near real-time in nature.

 # Auto Deployment
 This repo contains deployment_twitter_analysis.sh which can be executed in any Linux based compute engine to auto deploy the application.
+The package contains a sentiment_analysis.cofig file which contains the configurable setting for the project.
+This file needs to edited based on the current deployment.
 Below is the command -

 sh deployment_twitter_analysis.sh